Washington Mutual: Mutual savings bank

 WaMu was incorporated as the Washington National Building Loan and Investment Association on September 25, 1889, after the Great Seattle Fire destroyed 120 acres (49 ha) of the central business district of Seattle.
 The newly formed company made its first home mortgage loan on the West Coast on February 10, 1890.
 It changed its name to Washington Savings and Loan Association on June 25, 1908.
-By September 12, 1917, it was operating under the name WaMu Savings Bank.
+By September 12, 1917, it was operating under the name Washington Mutual Savings Bank.
 The company purchased its first company, the financially distressed Continental Mutual Savings Bank, on July 25, 1930.
 Its marketing slogan for much of its history was "The Friend of the Family".

 Post-demutualization growth

 In April 1982, WaMu purchased the brokerage firm Murphey Favre for undisclosed amount in cash and demutualized the following year, converting into a capital stock savings bank.
 Stock in the capital stock savings bank was first offered for sale on March 11, 1983.
 By 1989, its assets had doubled.

-In November 1994, WaMu formed a new holding called Washington Mutual, Inc. and separated its non-banking units from its primary banking unit, Washington Mutual Savings Bank, which was simultaneously renamed Washington Mutual Bank.
+In November 1994, WaMu reorganized as a holding company, Washington Mutual, Inc. It separated the non-banking units from its primary banking unit, Washington Mutual Savings Bank, which was simultaneously renamed Washington Mutual Bank.
 The company's stock continued to trade on Nasdaq under WAMU.

 In October 2005, WaMu purchased the formerly "subprime" credit card issuer Providian for approximately $6.5 billion, although Providian's new management team's strategy of targeting Prime credit card consumers had been underway since 2001, therefore the credit card unit's nonperforming loan portfolio had improved significantly prior to the company's sale to WaMu.
 In March 2006, WaMu began the move into its new headquarters, WaMu Center, located in downtown Seattle.
 The company's previous headquarters, WaMu Tower, stands about a block away from the new building on Second Avenue.
 In August 2006, WaMu began using the official abbreviation of WaMu in all but legal situations.